ConcordUSA/engineering-core-values/Docker/ContainerizeAzureFunctions/README.md

 func init <ProjectName> --dotnet --docker
 ```

-If you want to try out different worker runbtimes you can also run
+If you want to try out different worker runtimes you can also run
 ```sh
 func init --docker
 ```